juliangut/slim-doctrine/README.md

 [![Code Coverage](https://img.shields.io/coveralls/juliangut/slim-doctrine.svg?style=flat-square)](https://coveralls.io/github/juliangut/slim-doctrine)
 [![Total Downloads](https://img.shields.io/packagist/dt/juliangut/slim-doctrine.svg?style=flat-square)](https://packagist.org/packages/juliangut/slim-doctrine)

-# Doctrine managers building
+# Slim Doctrine managers integration

-Frees you from the tedious work of configuring Doctrine's Entity Manager and MongoDB Document Manager.
+Frees you from the tedious work of configuring and integrating Doctrine's Entity Manager, MongoDB Document Manager and CouchDB Document Manager.

-> Even though the package was meant for Slim3 integration it can actually be used separately to build Doctrine Managers for any kind of project.
+## Important note

+This latest version of slim-doctrine is focused on Slim framework and Doctrine integration and thus using the manager builders as stand alone is not possible.

+For that head to [juliangut/doctrine-manager-builder](https://github.com/juliangut/doctrine-manager-builder) which provides that possibility without tying you to Slim framework.

 ## Installation